open-campaign-logger/compendium-generator/src/CampaignKit.Compendium.Markdown/README.md

     // List of source data sets to parse and compile into the compendium.
     "SourceDataSets": [
     {
+        // Limits number of items to parse from the source data set.
+Useful for testing purposes.
+        "ImportLimit": 5,
         // Descriptive name of the source data set.
         "SourceDataSetName": "Monster Loot - Monster Manual",
         // Location of the file in the data directory.